emystein/python-lyrics-merger/README.md

 # LyricsMixer
 Mix pairs of song lyrics into a new text.
 It uses [lyricwikia](https://github.com/enricobacis/lyricwikia) to retrieve lyrics from Wikia.

-Run tests with `pipenv run pytest`, you can enable console print by running `pipenv run pytest -s`.
+Run tests with `pipenv run pytest -v`.

+You can enable console print by running `pipenv run pytest -s`.

+Code coverage: `pipenv run pytest -v --cov=. --cov-report html`.

 # REST API
 Run locally with: